shrubb/latent-pose-reenactment/README.md

     --experiment_name "$RUN_NAME"
 ```

 **Note**. `TARGET_NUM_ITERATIONS` is important, make sure to tune it.
 Pick too low, underfit and get an identity gap; pick too high, overfit and get poor mimics.
-I suggest that you start with **230 when `NUM_IMAGES=1`** and decrease with more images, say, to **125 when `NUM_IMAGES>30`**.
+I suggest that you start with **125 when `NUM_IMAGES=1`** and increase with more images, say, to **230 when `NUM_IMAGES>30`**.
 But your concrete case may be different.
 If you have a lot of disk space, pass a flag to save checkpoints every so often (e.g. `--save_frequency 4` will save a checkpoint every `4 * NUM_IMAGES` iterations), then drive (see below how) each of them and thus find the iteration where the best tradeoff happens for your avatar.

 * Take your driving video and crop it with `python3 utils/crop_as_in_dataset.py`.
 Run with `--help` to learn how.
 Or, equivalently, just reuse [`utils/preprocess_dataset.sh`](utils/preprocess_dataset.sh) with `COMPUTE_SEGMENTATION=false`.
 * Organize the cropped images from the previous step as `"<data_root>/images-cropped/<images_path>/*.jpg"`.